awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Ciphers.md

 | rds\.3des168 | default, enabled, disabled | Triple Data Encryption Standard \(DES\) encryption cipher with a 168\-bit key length\. |

 **Note**
 For more information on the default values for SQL Server security protocols and ciphers, see [Protocols in TLS/SSL \(Schannel SSP\)](https://docs.microsoft.com/en-us/windows/win32/secauthn/protocols-in-tls-ssl--schannel-ssp-) and [Cipher Suites in TLS/SSL \(Schannel SSP\)](https://docs.microsoft.com/en-us/windows/win32/secauthn/cipher-suites-in-schannel) in the Microsoft documentation\.
+For more information on viewing and setting these values in the Windows Registry, see [Transport Layer Security \(TLS\) best practices with the \.NET Framework](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/tls) in the Microsoft documentation\.

 Use the following process to configure the security protocols and ciphers: